streamlit/docs/content/streamlit-cloud/share-your-app/indexability.md

 ### Make sure your app is public

 All public apps hosted on Community Cloud are indexed by search engines.
 If your app is private, it will not be indexed by search engines.
-To make your private app public, read [Share your app](/streamlit-community-cloud/get-started/share-your-app).
+To make your private app public, read [Share your app](/streamlit-community-cloud/share-your-app).

 ### Choose a custom subdomain early

-Community Cloud automatically generates a random subdomain for your app based on the structure of the app's GitHub repo.
-To learn more about app URLs, see [Your app URL](/streamlit-community-cloud/get-started/deploy-an-app#your-app-url).
+Community Cloud automatically generates a random subdomain for your app.
 However, subdomains are customizable!
 Custom subdomains modify your app URLs to reflect your app content, personal branding, or whatever you’d like.
-Read more about custom subdomains in [Custom subdomains](streamlit-cloud/get-started/deploy-an-app#custom-subdomains).
+Read more about custom subdomains in [Custom subdomains](/streamlit-community-cloud/deploy-your-app#custom-subdomains).

 By choosing a custom subdomain, you can use it to help people find your app.
 For example, if you're deploying an app that generates training data, you might choose a subdomain like `traingenerator.streamlit.app`.
 This makes it easy for people to find your app by searching for "training generator" or "train generator streamlit app"

-We recommend choosing a custom subdomain early, right after you deploy your app.
+We recommend choosing a custom subdomain when you deploy your app.
 This ensures that your app is indexed by search engines using your custom subdomain, rather than the automatically generated one.
-If you choose a custom subdomain later, your app may first be indexed by search engines using the default subdomain.
-This means that your app will be indexed multiple times, once using the default subdomain (which will lead to a 404) and once using your custom subdomain.
-This can confuse users who are searching for your app.
+If you choose a custom subdomain later, your app may be indexed multiple times&mdash;once using the default subdomain and once using your custom subdomain.
+Your old URL will result in a 404 error in this case, which can confuse users who are searching for your app.

 ### Choose a descriptive app title